fbitti/crowncoin/doc/bitcore.md

 In `src/main.cpp`, v0.10 uses `state.Abort`, but v0.12 doesn't use this -- it uses `AbortNode`.
 My inserted code uses `AbortNode`.

 `GetTransaction` function in v0.10 takes 4 parameters.
 In v0.12 it takes 5 parameters.
 My inserted code uses 4 parameters.

+In `src/rpcserver.cpp`, each element in `vRPCCommands` array has 2 additional booleans (`threadSafe` and `reqWallet`) in v0.10, but v0.12 lacks them.
+My inserted code has those booleans.
+What I inserted is all `false` -- very likely that's incorrect.